Test Id : INS

 Provides information to assist in interpretation of the test results

-During prolonged fasting, when the patient's glucose level is reduced to <40 mg/dL, an elevated insulin level plus elevated levels of proinsulin and C-peptide suggest insulinoma.
+During prolonged fasting, when the patient's glucose level is reduced to less than 40 mg/dL, an elevated insulin level plus elevated levels of proinsulin and C-peptide suggest insulinoma.

 Insulin levels generally decline in patients with type 1 diabetes mellitus.